Joshua Steele

 |

-Days of fasting and prayer in the midst of a feast season seem counterintuitive.
+Days of fasting and prayer amid a feast season seem counterintuitive.
 However, Rogation Days remind us that our lives and seasons are in God’s hands.
-What does “Rogation” mean?
 “Rogation” comes from the Latin noun rogatio, meaning “asking” (the verb is rogare, “to ask”).
+The Rogation Days are also known as Rogationtide.
 When are the Rogation Days?
-The Sixth Sunday…
+The Sixth…

 Anglican Definition: What Does “Anglican” Mean?